Risk Graph

 Definition:

-A Risk Graph is a semi-quantitative risk assessment (SQRA) tool used to assess risks and estimate required SIL levels by mapping severity, frequency, and exposure factors.
-It is a common approach along with a LOPA, and a bit easier.
-Thus it can perform both the H&RA and SIL Selection portions of the Functional Safety Lifecycle.
+A risk graph is a compressed H&RA and SIL selection approach rolled into one tool.
+A risk graph is a semi-quantitative risk assessment (SQRA) tool used to assess risks along with estimating the required SIL levels by mapping severity, frequency, and exposure factors.
+If an entity is doing a risk graph, they are often not doing a HAZOP and a LOPA.
+Although some facilities do both but more for screening checks.
+Bottom line, it can perform both the assessment part of an H&RA and SIL Selection portions of the Functional Safety Lifecycle.

 Don’t confuse it with a Risk Matrix!